WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Start here: baseline route review

-Best default path: purchase the baseline route review first.
-This is the cleanest entry point for one shopping day, one district route, one flea market plan, or one vintage discovery file.
+Best default path: purchase the Vintage & Thrift Guided Shopping Review first.
+This is the cleanest entry point for one shopping day, one district route, one flea market plan, one textile hunt, or one vintage discovery file.

-Use the case deposit when the route is date-sensitive, market-dependent, multi-stop, interpretation-heavy, group-based, or already close to an in-person shopping date.
+Use the half-day, full-day, or private discovery program path when the route is date-sensitive, market-dependent, multi-stop, interpretation-heavy, group-based, professional, content-driven, or already close to an in-person shopping date.

 Expanded guided shopping pricing